mwmaleks/node-openssl-p12/README.md

 ```
 You will also need someHttpsMiddleWare (this one for example https://github.com/tgies/client-certificate-auth)

-Now all visitors those how do not have ssl-certificate install into there browsers are rejected, all those how have certificates can visit your https
+Now all visitors those having not ssl-certificate installed into there browsers are rejected, all those how have certificates can visit your https
 protected pages, but only that one how has certificate with exact SHA-1 fingerprint you remembered when create this
 certificate might be allowed to page 'Authorized User!'
 So you can maintain your users' data base with SHA-1 fingerprints,
-granting different HTTPS access.
+granting different HTTPS access rights.

 ### Options description